-The Anti-Sm IgG ELISA is a diagnostic.
+The Anti-RNP/Sm IgG ELISA is a diagnostic aid.
 A definite clinical diagnosis should not be based on the results of a single test, but should be made by the physician after all clinical and laboratory findings have been evaluated.
+A negative Anti-RNP/Sm result does not rule out the presence of SLE or MCTD.